 Organise your life by talking to your friend, organise a postal warehouse by filtering out illegal packages, and solve puzzles in a creepy library to stay alive.
 Save all of humanity from giant bugs by controlling a giant mech with your estranged sister, or fight monsters by firing projectiles at them in a story-driven Breakout-inspired game.
 All of this is waiting for you in this week’s free games.
-Need more no-money gaming?
-Check our list of the best free games you can download and play on PC right now.
+Check our list of the best free PC games you can download and play right now.

 Sort Your Life Out by Rosa Carbo-Mascarell & Georgia Iacovou